fumlig/website/website/content/posts/faster-cpp-io/index.md

 standard library.
 They are used to get and put individual characters from and to `stdin` and `stdout`.

-We can take advantage of these to write our own even faster I/O functions:
+We can take advantage of these to write our own minimalistic and even faster I/O functions:

 ```c
 {!posts/faster-cpp-io/getchar-putchar.c!}